 The TC's position was ringed with six vision blocks, as well as the 3x sight for the .50cal machine gun.
 The cupola hatch door could also be positioned so that it provided overhead protection while still allowing the TC outside vision.

 This view into the turret shows the gunner's seat, and just to its left, the breech for the 120mm main gun.
-The gunner was provided with a chest support, and it is folded off to the right.
+The loader's black-handled safe/armed lever is to the guns left.
+The gunner was provided with a chest support, and it is folded away to the right.
 The coaxial machine gun's ready ammunition box is labeled, and the belt of ammo would snake across the top of the main gun's breech.
+The stub base deflector for the 120mm ammunition is in place on the breechblock; when the safe/armed lever was moved to the safe position, the deflector would drop down on top of the breechblock to facilitate loading.

 The opposite side of the turret interior is shown here.
 The loader's seat is visible, as is the vehicle's radio setup behind the padded shoulder guard.
 When in action, the shoulder guard would be swung down to protect the loader from the recoil of the main gun.
 Below the radio is stowage for field boxes of 7.62mm ammunition.